isadon/RMessage/README.md

 * **type**: The notification type (Message, Warning, Error, Success, Custom)
 * **duration**: The duration the notification should be displayed
 * **callback**: The block that should be executed, when the user dismissed the message by tapping on it or swiping it to the top.
-* **customTypeString**: When using a custom design that you have added specify the key to use from your design, otherwise set to nil if not using a custom design.
+* **customTypeName**: When using a custom design that you have added specify the key to use from your design, otherwise set to nil if not using a custom design.

 Except the title and the notification type, all of the listed values are optional